Kitakyushu: Center for Contemporary Art Kitakyushu

+Filming location

 The 1986 family movie Koneko Monogatari was filmed here.
 The English version of the film, which is the story of the friendship of a kitten and a pug dog, was released in America in 1989 as The Adventures of Milo and Otis.

 The 1958 comedy Rickshaw Man is based on a local folk hero of Kokura called Muhomatsu or "Wild Pine" and has been called the Japanese "Desperado".
 He is celebrated in the Kokura Gion Yamagasa festival.
 Toshiro Mifune plays the taiko drum in this movie.

 Kitakyushu is featured in the late 2012 Call of Duty: Black Ops II game developed by Treyarch and published by Activision as a DLC map called Magma.
 In the map the city has been abandoned due to a volcanic eruption, and parts of the city are completely covered in lava.

-Festivals
+Rising Sun International Film Festival

+The Rising Sun International Film Festival (RSIFF) has taken place in Kitakyushu each November since 2020, with screenings taking place in the Brick Hall and the Kitakyushu Beer and Brick Museum in Moji in its first two editions.
+It features many Asian and Japanese premieres.
+For the third edition in 2022, another venue was added, the Tanga Table in Kokura, and in 2023, screenings were also held at the Theater Enya in the city of Karatsu, with special guest, Hong Kong actress Stephy Tang, presented with a special Award for Career Achievement.

+As of 2025 the festival takes place in both Kitakyushu at the Brick Hall and Karatsu at Theater Enya over four days in November, and offers several awards in various categories of films.

+Other festivals

 There are festivals (matsuri) held in the summer in the city, including the Tobata Gion Yamagasa festival in Tobata-ku, Kitakyūshū.